DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 Tranexamic acid is mostly well-tolerated.

 In the largest case series of patients treated with tranexamic acid for melasma for a median duration of 4 months (n=561), 7% of patients reported adverse events, including :

-Whilst clinical evidence suggest no significantly increased risk of thrombosis in patients taking tranexamic acid, possible risk of venous and arterial thrombotic complications cannot be entirely excluded.
-Before use of tranexamic acid, risk factors for thromboembolic disease should be considered and/or investigated .
+While clinical evidence suggests no significantly increased risk of thrombosis in patients taking tranexamic acid, the possible risk of venous and arterial thrombotic complications cannot be entirely excluded.
+Before use of tranexamic acid, the patient's risk factors for thromboembolic disease should be considered and/or investigated .

 © 2020 DermNet New Zealand Trust.